nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 _version 20.0+_
 Default "false".
 If "true", frontier confirmation will not be performed for this bootstrap.
 Normally not to be changed.

+**Optional "id"**
+_version 21.0+_
+String, empty by default.
+Set specific ID for new bootstrap attempt for better tracking.

 ---

 ### bootstrap_any